By passing certain examinations you may get credit for NSCC courses.

 Science and Applied Technology.
 Examinations are timed and administered via computer.

-and format of any of the DSST/DANTES exams, please visit: http://www.getcollegecredit.com.
+content and format of any of the DSST/DANTES exams, please visit: http://www.getcollegecredit.com.

 North Shore Community College accepts and also administers DSST/DANTES examinations.
-You may register for a DSST exam online.

 Departmental Examinations are faculty-prepared examinations for catalogued NSCC courses other than those covered by national exam programs.
 Departmental Exam Policy and Procedures require that students request an exam (pdf 178k ) through CAS and then work with an instructor to learn about and arrange for testing.
 Contact us at firstname.lastname@example.org for information.